leblancjs/stmoosersburg-api/README.md

 # Defaults to "postgres"
 DB_USER=username

+# Defaults to an empty string ""
 # Omit, or leave blank if the database user doesn't have a password
 DB_PASSWORD=password

 # Defaults to "stmoosersburg"
 DB_NAME=database

+# Defaults to "disable" for databases hosted on localhost
+DB_SSL_MODE=required|disable
 ```

 ##### Schema